RamisUrban/RamisUrban.github.io/03ZuidHolland.md

     <a href="{{ '/assets/img/featuredwork/03-ZH/tech-typo.jpg' | prepend: site.baseurl }}">
       <img src="{{ '/assets/img/featuredwork/03-ZH/tech-typo.jpg' | prepend: site.baseurl }}"></a>
 </div>

+Along with the interventions above, three rings of transition are proposed territorially to accommodate more sustainable ways of consumption and production:

+<div style="color:#2D9F7C; line-height: 1.5;"><b> Diet Transition</b></div>
+This happens in rural areas where spatial landscapes are gradually shaped by a more green diet.
+<div style="color:#EC6E67; line-height: 1.5;"><b> Attitude Transition </b></div>
+How meat and dairy are produced become more accessible to urban dwellers.
+<div style="color:#F9CD6A; line-height: 1.5;"><b> Technical Transition </b></div>
+From port to the greenhouses production base, Dutch industrial sites would shift from an exporter of goods to an exporter of knowledge while supplying it with clean energy, creating a better South Holland while benefiting other countries.

+*(Note: You can click to see the full images.)*

 These three rings will further synergize with each other and lead to new production-consumption clusters: